 When an individual has maintained sobriety for a period of time, but then falls back into using their drug of choice, it is known as relapsing.
 While experiencing a relapse can be incredibly demoralizing, it should not be viewed as a sign of weakness or evidence of failure.
 Unfortunately, relapsing is a common occurrence and should be seen as nothing more than a setback in one’s recovery journey that can be reversed.

 There are countless reasons why an individual may experiencing a relapse after remaining sober for a period of time.
 Examples of some such circumstances can include, but are not limited to, the following:

 - Belief that one can use a substance again without falling back into the pattern of addiction

 - Being in the presence of others who are using drugs and/or alcohol

 - Not adhering to the suggestions made for aftercare and continuing support services

 How to prevent drug addiction relapse

-As was previously mentioned, experiencing a relapse should not make a person feel as though he or she has failed.
-Instead, it can be viewed as a way to recommit oneself to his or her recovery, and become stronger in the process.
+As was previously mentioned, experiencing a relapse should not make a person feel as though they have failed.
+Instead, it can be viewed as a way to recommit themselves to their recovery and become stronger in the process.